 Scott LangleyPresident of Scott Langley Insurance Agency, Inc

 Mr. Langley has served as President of Scott Langley Insurance Agency, Inc., an independently owned State Farm Insurance Agency, providing insurance and financial services in California since 2002.
-Prior to opening the Agency, Mr. Langley practiced law with Brobeck, Phleger & Harrison, LLP, in their complex litigation group, focusing on employment, business and securities matters.
+Before opening the Agency, Mr. Langley practiced law with Brobeck, Phleger & Harrison, LLP, in their complex litigation group, focusing on employment, business and securities matters.
 Mr. Langley has extensive law and motion, and discovery experience in both State and Federal courts.
-Mr. Langley has always believed in providing a contribution to the community in which he lives, and has given his time to various volunteer, community-based and non-profit organizations focused on children.
-For over 27 years, he has volunteered as a youth sports coach for basketball, soccer, flag football, volleyball and baseball leagues in the greater Los Angeles area. @CoachScottLangley is affectionately known as the “kid whisperer” for his tireless support, motivation and encouragement of children from diverse backgrounds and skill sets to reach for success.
-Most recently, through his work with the Children’s Law Center, Mr. Langley served as Guardian Ad Litem for children who are impacted by the Department of Children and Family Services as a result of parental abuse, abandonment and/or neglect.
-He assists children clients with the securing of services, including, but not limited to, regional center services, tutoring, transportation and financial assistance.
+Mr. Langley has always believed in contributing to the community in which he lives and has given his time to various volunteer, community-based and non-profit organizations focused on children.
+For over 27 years, he has volunteered as a youth sports coach for basketball, soccer, flag football, volleyball, and baseball leagues in the greater Los Angeles area. @CoachScottLangley is affectionately known as the “kid whisperer” for his tireless support, motivation, and encouragement of children from diverse backgrounds and skillsets to reach for success.
+Most recently, through his work with the Children’s Law Center, Mr. Langley served as an attorney for children impacted by the Department of Children and Family Services due to parental abuse, abandonment, and/or neglect.
+He assisted children clients with the securing of services, including, but not limited to, regional center services, tutoring, transportation, and financial assistance.